Kacerns/Pirmas-Projektas2/README.md

 vector.cpp uses vectors and C.cpp uses dynamic arrays

-vector.cpp has the ability to read data from files aswell as output data to a new file.
+vector.cpp has the ability to read data from files as well as output data to a new file.
 This program also lets you sort data by 1.
 Student name, 2.
 Student surname and 3.
 Final grade.
 I have tested 3 data files containing 1.
 10000 students 2.
 100000 students 3.
 1000000 students

 Average time spent on Input, Sorting and Output(Data was tested 3 times):